-Our online Master of Legal Studies and Master of Dispute Resolution programs come from a wide range of backgrounds.
+Candidates for our online Master of Legal Studies and Master of Dispute Resolution programs come from a wide range of backgrounds.
 Because of the diversity of candidates’ careers and skill sets, the admissions committee takes a holistic approach to reviewing applications.
-This means that both the applicant’s professional experience and their academic background are taken into consideration for admission.
+This means that both the applicant’s professional experience and academic background are taken into consideration for admission.